svenruppert/logger-adapter/README.md

 ### Way Two:
 You can implement an interface, that will give you a method to get the logger.
-The interface provides a default - implementation, so there is nothing to do for you..
+The interface provides a default - implementation, so there is nothing additional to do for you.
+This solution is perfect for web apps as well because you don´t have to worry about Serializable.

 ```java
 MyClass implements HasLogger {}